Berenddeperend/blog/src/frosthaven-recap.md

 - Ramon staying a bit behind while we were chased by wolves.
 No worries though, the Drifter can catch up pretty easily with its walk bonuses.
 Unless a wolf would manage to bite his ankle and immobilize him.
 But that wouldn't happen, right?

+- Joost staying extremely far behind to gather some more XP and loot afer we've practically finished the campaign.
+It turned out fine but it was a little risky.
+Had he died, we'd make him redo the campaign by himself.

+{% image "frosthaven/leave-no-blinkblade-behind.jpg", "Blinky boy" %}

 - Maartje only had one potion while the rest of us had two or three.
 So we were nice enough to brew her a new potion using two mushrooms.
 Enjoy your champignonsoep.

 {% image "frosthaven/champignonsoep.jpg", "champignonsoep" %}

+A typical Frosthaven setup.

+{% image "frosthaven/typical-frosthaven-setup.jpg", "Typical setup" %}

+I absolutely love this game.

+{% image "frosthaven/berend-loves-frosthaven.jpg", "Berend <3 frosthaven" %}